Tenggerese

 Scattered communities of Tenggerese also exist in the Pasuruan, Probolinggo, Malang, and Lumajang Regencies of eastern Java.
 They are traditionally believed to be the descendants of legendary Roro Anteng and Joko Seger.
 The Tenggerese are considered an ethnic sub-group of the Javanese people.

-The Tenggerese speak an archaic Javanese (Majapahit) dialect called Tengger Javanese.
+Language The Tenggerese speak an archaic Javanese (Majapahit) dialect called Tengger Javanese.
 Elements of modern Javanese influences can be heard in their speech.
 They have their own written Kawi script based on the old Javanese Brahmi type.

 Population